-The one where we created a talent pool of staff to build capacity
+Creating a talent pool of staff to save time and money

-A UK university had an ongoing requirement for high quality administration staff for the various faculties and departments across the large organisation.
+A UK university had an ongoing requirement for high quality administration staff.
+They were needed for the various faculties and departments across the large organisation.

-It found it was advertising for the same types of skills in the local press every week with considerable duplication – there might be several adverts at the same time for similar admin roles across different departments.
-This was costly, but also time consuming as individuals would apply for more than one role.
+It found it was advertising for the same types of skills in the local press every week.
+There was considerable duplication – there might be several adverts at the same time for similar admin roles across different departments.
+This was costly, but also time consuming, as candidates would apply for more than one role.
 Some would be interviewed and deemed unsuitable by more than one faculty.
 Also, strong candidates were in demand and often found they were offered roles by several departments.

-The results of this exercise of a two year period were a significant saving in recruitment advertising costs.
-Fewer generic advertisements were placed in the media.
-The time to recruit was reduced by some weeks and the quality of hires improved as HR staff were able to match requirements specifically for each vacancy.
+The results of this exercise over a two year period included a significant saving in recruitment advertising costs.
+Instead of advertising every opportunity individually the University ran fewer, more generic, adverts.
+This enabled them to keep “topping up” the talent pool with new candidates as needed.
+Hiring managers had confidence that all candidates they interviewed had sufficient skills and experience.
+So they could focus on interviewing for fit and their ability to work in the department.
+The average time to hire was reduced by some weeks.
+And the quality of hires improved as HR staff were able to match requirements specifically for each vacancy.

 How can bfpeople help you to save time and money?